 The climb up Moss Ridge is steep and filled with blowdowns.
 Sometimes it looks like there's no way forward, but it's because you need to climb up onto and then walk along a fallen tree to the next section of trail.
 Around halfway up you'll get some nice views of Federation Peak and the trail mellows out a bit (in terms of steepness), but there are a few areas where you will need to use your hands for a bit of climbing.

 From Bechervaise Plateau (now above treeline), the trail climbs up west toward Federation Peak, but you'll actually approach the summit from the south.
-After a bit of climbing, the trail heads down through Chockstone Gully (a huge cut in the rocks) before making a sharp right up an impossibly steep-looking chute.
+After a bit of climbing, the trail heads down through a narrow split in the rock before making a shar right and heading up Chockstone Gully – an impossibly steep-looking chute with a rock jammed into the middle of it (a rock you will go under).
 Yes, this is where the trail goes next.

 Climbing up this chute isn't as difficult as it may look and you even get to go underneath a big boulder pinched between the sides of it.
 Cool.
 There are some trail markers here, but there's really only one way up.